 More things to do in Norwich

-One of the best things about Norwich is that it is small enough to walk everywhere.
-We were able to see loads in a one day visit, but obviously there is a lot more to see.
+As Norwich is so compact, we were able to see loads in a one day visit, but obviously there is a lot more to see.

 Outside of the centre is the Sainsbury Centre for Visual Arts, which I know the kids would love.
 I, on the other hand, would rather like to sample the shops and nightlife!